aeternity/protocol/channels/ON-CHAIN.md

 An off-chain transaction payload is a valid transaction if it has:

 * `state_hash` equal to the state trees' root hash.
-This is a proof that the `offchain_trees` are something both participants had agreed upon
+This is a proof that the `offchain_trees` represent a state both participants had agreed upon at some point of time
 * `channel_id` being the same as the transaction `channel_id`
 * `round` greater than `Channel(channel_id).round`

 The update MUST be a call to a contract.
 The caller of this update MUST be the poster of the force progress transaction. `amount`, `gas` and `gas_price` are specified in the update as well.
 The gas fees are going to be paid by the poster of the transaction.
+The `gas_price` MUST match protocol expectations for minimum gas price.
-The state_hash will be the root hash of the updated channel's state trees.
+The `state_hash` will be the root hash of the updated channel's state trees.
 After applying the contract call to the provided `offchain_trees` and updating accounts accordingly, a new channel's state tree is produced.
 It MUST have the same value of root hash as the state hash.
 If those do not match the force progress fails but since this can only be determined after the call had been executed, a call object is added on-chain and gas is consumed.

 If the contract call succeeded, the channel state will be updated: